Jordan Todman

-Jordan Todman (born February 24, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
+Jordan Alexander Todman (born February 24, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Connecticut Huskies, earning first-team All-American honors in 2010.
 Todman was selected by the San Diego Chargers in the sixth round of the 2011 NFL draft.
 He was also a member of the Minnesota Vikings, Jacksonville Jaguars, Carolina Panthers, Pittsburgh Steelers, Indianapolis Colts, New York Jets, and Houston Texans.

 Early life

-Todman attended Dartmouth High School in Massachusetts, where he played football and ran track.
+Todman attended Dartmouth High School in Massachusetts, where he played football, basketball and ran track.
 He graduated in 2008.
-In his senior season in 2007, Todman led Dartmouth to a 11–2 record, their only losses coming to a gritty Foxboro High School squad (a game in which he had 2 fumbles and was out-rushed by Foxboro running back Tim Mogan) and in the Division 1 State Championship game, where they lost 34–28 in double overtime to perennial power Everett.
-Including Todman, the 2007 Dartmouth football team had 4 players who received Division 1 scholarships; Jordan Todman (Connecticut), Arthur Lynch (Georgia), Sean Sylvia (Boston College), and Justin Mello (New Hampshire) Todman earned All-State honors twice, and was named the Boston Globe Player of the Year during his senior season.
+In his senior season in 2007, Todman led Dartmouth to a 11–2 record, their only losses coming to a lucky Foxboro High School squad and in the Division 1 State Championship game, where they lost 34–28 in double overtime to perennial power Everett.
+Including Todman, the 2007 Dartmouth football team had 4 players who received Division 1 scholarships; Todman earned All-State honors twice, and was named the Boston Globe Player of the Year during his senior season.

 In track & field, Todman was a state qualifier in the 100-meters.
 At the 2007 Eastern MA Div 2 Champs, he took gold in the 100-meter dash event, recording a personal-best time of 10.92 seconds.
 He also competed in jumps.

 Though Todman finished his high school career as the second-leading rusher in Massachusetts state history (behind only Cedric Washington of Holyoke), many recruiting sites and college coaches thought he would be best suited to play defense.
 Despite late interest from Penn State and Boston College, only Connecticut, Purdue and Northeastern offered scholarships.
 On December 16, 2007, after finishing an official visit to Boston College, Todman committed to play running back for Connecticut.